8 Tips to Support Distance Learning Success

 5. Clear Consequences and Rewards

-1. Make sure that expectations are clearly understood and hold kids accountable for agreed-upon expectations.
-Maybe gaming or social media time begins only after school work is complete.
+Ensure that expectations are clearly understood and hold children accountable for the agreed-upon expectations.
+Consider creating a family tech agreement that stipulates gaming or social media time only begins after schoolwork is completed.

 6. Establish One Organizational System to Keep Track of Schedule, Classes and Assignments:

-1. A simple, centralized system, such as a whiteboard, planner, or to-do folder will help students manage daily tasks and assignments.
+A simple, centralized system, such as a whiteboard, planner, or to-do folder, will help students manage daily tasks and assignments.

 7. Break Work Into Manageable Chunks

-1. A full day of on-line learning or a big project can feel overwhelming.
+A full day of online learning or a big project can feel overwhelming.
 Help kids break tasks into manageable chunks.

 8. Build a Foundation for Learning

 At first glance, this list can look overwhelming, so try one or two of these ideas at a time.
 During stressful times, it’s especially important for parents to take care of themselves too.
-Wishing you and your family the best for the school year ahead.
+Wishing you and your family the best for the upcoming school year.

 Published by Jessica Speer, Author